 We provide assistance to students to make their learning more enjoyable and effective.
 We work with students to help them succeed in their studies and beyond.
-Currently, we are a team of four who offer English Language support.
-The Learning Support adviser for Mathematics and Statistics is presently not available.
-In the meantime, for help in Mathematics and Statistics, please turn to EMAS.
+We are a team of five: four of us offer Academic Skills support while one of us offers Mathematics and Statistics support.

 We aim to develop students’ skills necessary for success in their subjects and beyond.
-To realise this, we offer:
+To realise this, we offer the following services:

-Learning Support is conducting nine weeks of English Language and Statistics skills workshops to help James Cook University Singapore students develop their thinking, writing and statistics skills.
+Learning Support is conducting nine weeks of Academic Skills and Statistics skills workshops to help James Cook University Singapore students develop their thinking, writing and statistics skills.
 Please see schedule below.

 The workshops are free, and are open to James Cook University Singapore students only.

 We welcome opportunities to work with students, individually or in a group, who have specific learning needs.
 Students can request appointments through email or drop-in.
-Drop-in requests can be done through the reception desk at the Student hub, ground floor, Block C or directly at C1-01 Learning Zone, Mon-Fri, 10AM-12Noon and 1-3PM.
+Drop-in requests can be done through the reception desk at the Student Hub, ground floor, Block C or directly at C1-01 Learning Zone, Mon-Fri, 10AM-12Noon and 1-3PM.

-This prepares students for particular writing assignments.
+These workshops prepare students for particular writing assignments.
 Lecturers and/or tutors can contact us to request in-lecture workshops tailored to specific subject needs.
 The duration of workshops is slated at 30 minutes.
-However, workshops can be conducted outside class hours as well (e.g., during the break week).
-Lecturers/tutors should get approval from their associate deans for workshops that need more than 30 minutes.
-After the workshops, we send our PowerPoint slides or Prezi links to lecturers to be shared with their students on LearnJCU.
+However, workshops can be conducted outside class hours as well.
+Lecturers/tutors should get approval from their heads of academic group for workshops that need more than 30 minutes.
+After the workshops, lecturers share our PowerPoint slides or Prezi links with students on LearnJCU.

-Currently located in C4-09, English club is a place for students to get help with all English language matters.
-A resident learning advisor for English is on board to answer students’ questions about English.
-The learning advisor also runs sessions to support ELPP students who have failed exams or are repeating levels.
-In addition, the learning advisor:
+English Club, located at C1-01 Learning Zone, is a place for ELPP students to get help with English language matters.
+A resident learning support advisor for English is on board to answer students’ questions about English.
+The learning support advisor also runs sessions to support ELPP students who have failed exams or are repeating levels.
+In addition, the learning support advisor:

-- conducts workshops with ELPP teachers on topics such as reading and pronunciation,
+conducts workshops along with ELPP teachers on topics such as reading and pronunciation,

-- works with ELPP teachers who have concerns about their students’ language abilities, and
+works with ELPP teachers who have concerns about their students’ language skills, and

-- participates in orientation by conducting activities to welcome newcomers to the program.
+participates in orientation by conducting activities to welcome newcomers to ELPP.

-This includes APA formatting in Word, creating graphs and tables in Word, using Google docs and Google sheets for collaborative projects, using PowerPoint and Prezi for presentations, using MS Excel and SPSS to present and analyse data, using Camtasia for recording slides, using Skype to enhance online collaboration and optimising students' use of their iPads and laptops for learning purposes.
+We can help with formatting a Word document in APA, creating graphs and tables in Word, using Google drive and OneDrive for collaborative projects, using PowerPoint and Prezi for presentations, using MS Excel and SPSS to present and analyse data, using Qualtrics to design survey questionnaires, using Skype to enhance online collaboration and optimising students' use of their laptops for learning purposes.

 Student-Run Programs That We Facilitate

-We value the potential that JCU Singapore students have and the impact they can make on the lives of other students in the university.
-The programs that we facilitate are:
+We value the potential that James Cook University Singapore students have and the impact they can make on the lives of other students in the university.
+Towards this end, the programs that we facilitate are the following:

-This runs from Week 2 to Week 10 and is open to all students.
+EMAS peer tutoring runs from Week 2 to Week 9 of the study period and is open to all students.
 The EMAS peer tutors who run this program assist students who need help with English, Mathematics, Accounting and Finance, Statistics and IT.
 The main goal is to help students become academically successful.
 The peer tutors are recommended by lecturers and tutors and we train them to guide students in their learning.
 Students who are unable to go for the peer tutoring sessions can submit requests for ad-hoc sessions at jcu.sg/emasrequest.
 Subject to peer tutor availability, the requests will be attended to within 2-3 working days.

 There are currently no scheduled sessions, but we encourage you to check this page from time to time for updates.

-The Mateship program seeks to welcome new students and to help them settle down and be comfortable studying in JCU Singapore.
-In the Mateship program, veteran students (mates) help their new friends (joeys) become acquainted with life at JCU Singapore in particular, and Singapore in general.
-They demonstrate that JCU Singapore is a friendly, exciting place to be.
+The Mateship program seeks to welcome new students and to help them settle down and be comfortable studying in James Cook University Singapore.
+In the Mateship program, veteran students (mates) help their new friends (joeys) become acquainted with life at James Cook University Singapore in particular, and Singapore in general.
+Mates demonstrate that James Cook University Singapore is a friendly, exciting place to be.
 Being a mate provides important training in leadership and social interaction skills.
 Each mate is assigned a small number of joeys to befriend.
-The mates are involved during orientation week and feedback session administered by the Student Services.
+The mates are involved during Orientation Week.
 The Mateship program is student-run.
 New mates are most welcome.
-The mates are on Facebook and they can be contacted at email@example.com.
+The mates are on Facebook and they can be contacted at firstname.lastname@example.org.

 Our Online Services

-We always ensure that students get the support they need to optimise their learning.
-We are a dynamic team that adapts to students’ current context.
+We want students to receive the support they need to optimise their learning.
+We are a dynamic team that adapts to students’ current contexts.
 Thus, we offer the following types of online services:

-Students can send us assignment drafts or questions via email.
+Students can send to us their assignment drafts or questions at email@example.com.
 We endeavour to provide feedback in our teach-them-to-grow-rice style within 1-2 working days.
-Feedback is done through comment functions in Word or Google docs.
+Feedback is provided through comments and Track Changes functions in MS Word or Google docs.

-Students can have face-to-face consultations with a Learning Support Adviser via Skype.
+Students can have individual consultations with a learning support advisor via Skype.
 Just send us a Skype request @ Learning Support JCU Singapore so that we can add you to our Skype contacts.
 Then email us at firstname.lastname@example.org to request a Skype appointment.

-We have a YouTube channel for students to watch videos that provide quick answers to questions on APA referencing and formatting, essay writing, oral presentations and other topics.
-With these available videos, students can work remotely.
+We have a YouTube channel that provides quick answers to questions on APA referencing and formatting, essay writing, oral presentations and other topics.
+With these videos, students can work remotely.
 Visit jcu.sg/learningsupportvideo

 Optimising Students’ Academic Experience

-At JCU Singapore, we see to it that we are a catalyst for change.
+At James Cook University Singapore, we see to it that we are a catalyst for change.
 We endeavour to assist students in overcoming their academic difficulties through various means including but not limited to the following:

-We work with the Registrar’s Office to guide students who are in need of special assistance. (e.g., students repeating or failing their subjects).
-Our goal is to make them more hands-on in their own learning.
+We work with the Office of Admission, Enrolment and Examination to guide students who are in need of special assistance. (e.g., students repeating or failing their subjects).
+Our goal is to enable them to be more hands-on in their own learning.

-- We help and guide students to discover their errors for themselves in order to cultivate independent and self-regulated learning.
+We guide students to discover their errors for themselves in order to cultivate independent and self-regulated learning.

-- We teach necessary skills to help students be successful in their subjects and beyond.
+We teach necessary skills to enable students to be successful in their journey of lifelong learning.

 Give people a bowl of rice and they will eat for a day; teach them how to grow rice and they will eat for a lifetime.